jcolag/entropy-arbitrage/2024-02-22-galaxy-s-child.md

  > Captain's Log, Stardate 44614.6.
 We are approaching Starbase three-one-three, where we will pick up a shipment of scientific equipment for transport to a Federation outpost in the Guernica System.
 During the journey we will be hosting a special guest.

-Presumably, the star takes its name from the town of [Guernica](https://en.wikipedia.org/wiki/Guernica).
+Presumably, the star takes its name from the town of {% wiki Guernica|Guernica|en %}.

  > **LAFORGE**: You remember about a year ago when we were caught in that booby trap the Menthars set?
 Okay.
 While we were trying to get out of it, I went down to the holodeck to study an engine prototype that was made when the Enterprise was first designed.
 And the computer, well, it gave me an image of the engine, but it also created this hologram of the designer.
 Doctor Leah Brahms.